Antoine-Bst/CDC-2025-Uncertainty-tracking-in-STL/README.txt

 ----------Current_simulation_time-----------6

+"example_stl_vanderpol.m" is the implementation using CORA and Lercher's "Using Four-Valued Signal Temporal Logic for Incremental Verification of Hybrid Systems" verification protocol.

 =====================================Small Documentation===================================
 The verification is performed in a bottom-up manner using the syntax tree of the formula and the satisfaction signals